 Similarly, switching to bigger tires or using mismatched tires will also mess up your odometer readings.

-That's why it's essential to make sure your tires have a good tread depth and that they are properly inflated, as well as to calibrate the odometer in case you change the tire size.
+That’s why it’s essential to ensure your tires have a good tread depth, are properly inflated, and calibrate the odometer in case you change the tire size.

-However, the trouble is that all this is hard to monitor when your employees are using their own personal vehicles for business purposes.
-It would be too much work to check their tires and odometers all the time to minimize the error margin.
+However, the trouble is that it is hard to monitor all these factors when your employees are using their own personal vehicles for business purposes.
+It would be too much work always to check their tires and odometers to minimize the error margin.